Shaking the Universe – Haggai 2

 26 His voice shook the earth then, but now He has promised, saying, “Yet once more I will shake not only the earth, but also the heavens.”
 27 Now this phrase, “Yet once more,” shows the removal of those things that are shaken—that is, created things—so that what cannot be shaken may remain.
 Hebrews 12:26-27 (TLV)

-7 For nation will rise up against nation, and kingdom against kingdom.
+For nation will rise up against nation, and kingdom against kingdom.
 And there will be famines and earthquakes in various places.
-8 But all these things are only the beginning of birth pains.
+But all these things are only the beginning of birth pains.
 Matthew 24:7-8 (TLV)

 23 “On that day’”—it is a declaration of Adonai-Tzva’ot—‘I will take you, Zerubbabel son of Shealtiel, my servant’—it is a declaration of Adonai—“‘and I will set you like a signet ring.
 For I have chosen you.’”
 It is a declaration of Adonai-Tzva’ot.
 Haggai 2:23 (TLV)

-(Adonai-Tzva’ot – means The Lord of Hosts.)
+(Adonai-Tzva’ot – means The Lord of Hosts in Hebrew)

 Reflection

-What ground is shaking around you today?
 The Lord wants to fight our battles for us as we lean upon Him and His goodness.

 1 For God alone my soul waits in silence;